BizkitKing/antidote/README.md

 This is followed by the `Message Integrity`, the message integrity is a to see that the encrypted message can be decrypted with the receiver’s public key and is either valid UTF-8 or at least 80% printable ASCII.

-After that comes the `Sender SSN`, which is just the first 12 characters of the **senders public key**.
+After that comes the `Sender SSN`, which is just the first 12 characters of the **sender’s public key**.

 Then, it is followed by two signatures;